-In case of a power loss, the measuring system restarts independently at the next measurement cycle upon reaching the next hour (refer to point 6.1 4.1.4 Setup- and warm-up times).
+In case of a power loss, the measuring systems restarts independently the next measurement cycle and thus again the measuring operations with reaching the next hour (refer to point 6.1 4.1.4 Setup- and warm-up times).

 All instrument parameters are protected against loss by buffering.
-The measuring system is in the normal operating condition after the restoration of the power supply and continues independently taking measurements upon reaching the next hour.
+The measuring system is in normal operating condition after return of power supply and continues independently the measurements with reaching the next hour.

-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report-No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report No.: 936/21209919/A